 Do you have a special day coming up?
 Or maybe you’re getting excited during the festive season but are sick of all the store-bought calendars?
 In either case, you can use your Glowforge to make countdown calendars to really get you revved up while approaching that special day.

-A member of the Glowforge community designed this countdown calendar from scratch and shared their design with the world.
+A member of the Glowforge community designed this countdown calendar from scratch and shared their laser cut files with the world.
 Its consistent grain pattern and decorated numbers make for a very attractive project that anyone can sink their teeth into.

 The drawers are big enough to hold a nice treat or toy like a Lego figurine or model car.
 The uses go far beyond the traditional countdown to Christmas too, as you can use this calendar to mark the days leading up to a wedding day or anniversary with special trinkets.

 If you’re looking for some more organization for work, you can use each of the drawers to keep a small list of daily to-dos to keep yourself on track, or even use it as a chore decider for a household or family.
 The possibilities are endless!

 The countdown calendar is the Glowforge project with a million uses, and you don’t need to be an expert in carpentry or design to really make it your own.

 Decorative items are fun laser cutter projects for anyone who needs to spruce up their home décor with something unique, memorable, and homemade.

 Wall art is a great way to exercise your creativity and imagination.
 This could be anything from creating a sign for your bedroom door, or using laser cut files to make beautiful patterns and images to make your house feel more like a home.

 The ever-popular Tree of Life is always a good start, but you can also laser cut some more interesting and meaningful signs to commemorate special events like anniversaries or seasonal decorations for Christmas or Halloween.